Ads

 Three fundamental terms appear in any discussion of aircraft stability and control: stability, maneuverability, and controllability.

-• Stability is the inherent characteristic of an aircraft that causes it to return to straight-and-level flight after a disturbance, without continuous pilot input.
+• Stability is the inherent characteristic of an aircraft that causes it to return toward its original equilibrium condition after a disturbance.

 • Controllability refers to the effectiveness and responsiveness of the aircraft to pilot control inputs throughout the flight envelope.